isomerpages/tp-virtualcampus/_events/Highlights/Temasek Student Excellent Awards 2026.md

 entrepreneurship and character.</p>
 <p>&nbsp;In the spirit of celebrating excellent student endeavours, we are
 happy to announce that nominations for the TSEA are now open!</p>
-<p>&nbsp;Take a moment to acknowledge your students' remarkable dedication,
+<p>Take a moment to acknowledge your students' remarkable dedication, selfless
-selfless commitment, and inspiring leadership by nominating them for the TSEA today.
-Let's uplift their spirits and give them the recognition they truly deserve!</p>
+commitment, and inspiring leadership by nominating them for the TSEA today.
+Let's uplift their spirits and give them the recognition they truly deserve.</p>
-<p>&nbsp;Nominate them for the TSEA today!</p>
+<p>Nominate them for the TSEA today!</p>
 <p><strong>Announcement</strong>
 <br>Nominations for the TSEA are open from now till <strong><u>06 April 2026 (Monday),11.59pm</u></strong>.</p>
 <p>For enquiries, please contact:&nbsp;<strong><a href="mailto:tsea@tp.edu.sg" rel="noopener noreferrer nofollow" target="_blank">tsea@tp.edu.sg</a></strong>